fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 # Manager

-The Manager is the fogbow component that runs in each federation member.
-It provides an extended OCCI API for end users and interacts with the Rendezvous and other Managers.
+The manager is the fogbow's component that runs in each federation member.
+It provides a OCCI API for end users and interacts with the rendezvous and other managers.

 This tutorial assumes you have Openstack's OCCI API enabled in your underlying cloud setup.
 Please read the [Openstack's OCCI guide](https://wiki.openstack.org/wiki/Occi#How_to_use_the_OCCI_interface) to know more.

-Also, the Manager needs an user registered in the underlying private cloud in order to proxy remote requests to its local resources.
-For Openstack, you can add new users and projects as in the [Openstack Ops guide](http://docs.openstack.org/trunk/openstack-ops/content/projects_users.html#create_new_users).
+Also, the manager needs a user registered in the underlying private cloud in order to proxy remote requests to its local resources.
+For Openstack, you can add new users and projects as is described in the [Openstack Ops guide](http://docs.openstack.org/trunk/openstack-ops/content/projects_users.html#create_new_users).
 The configuration section of this page explains it in more detail.

 ## Install
-To set up a Manager instance, first, get the latest code from github.
+To set up a manager instance, first, get the latest code from github.
 ```bash
 git clone https://github.com/fogbow/fogbow-manager.git
 ```